 “It’s a very important tick in the box that the other guys don’t have,” said John Jackson, a mobile platforms analyst at research firm IDC in Boston.
 “The sooner they can get a head start in actively engaging these markets with BB10, the better.”

 RIM, which plans to introduce the operating system in next year’s first quarter, is looking to shore up its support among U.S. government agencies that have been among its biggest and staunchest clients.
-The company is relying on those customers as it cedes market share among U.S. consumers to Apple Inc. (AAPL)’s iPhone and devices running Google Inc. (GOOG)’s Android software.
+The company is relying on those customers as it cedes market share among U.S. consumers to Apple Inc. (AAPL:US)’s iPhone and devices running Google Inc. (GOOG:US)’s Android software.

 The certification should help cement the device’s reputation with government customers as the gold standard for mobile-device security, Brown said.